MichMATYCwebsite/MichMATYC/content/lakemichigancollege-math-faculty-allegan-campus/index.md

 Other duties as assigned.<br>

 **Job Specifications**<br>
-Master’s degree or higher in relevant discipline or subfield or Master’s degree and 18 graduate hours in relevant discipline or subfield.<br>
+Master's degree or higher in Math and/or Statistics, or a Master's degree in a related field with 18 graduate hours in Math or Statistics required.<br>

 **Special Instructions to Applicants**<br>
-By completing the application, your information will be added to the candidate pool.
-Should review of your qualifications result in a decision to pursue your candidacy, you will be contacted.
+Official college transcripts are required upon hire.<br>
-If Lake Michigan College chooses to pursue your candidacy, please note that official transcripts for all degrees will be required for immediate receipt upon hire.<br><br>
+Questions?
+Please contact Brenda Shepard, Department Chair at (269) 927-8781 or e-mail at <a href="mailto:bshepard@lakemichigancollege.edu>bshepard@lakemichigancollege.edu</a>

 For more information, follow the link to <a href="https://lmc.simplehire.com/">Lake Michigan College's job postings</a>.